 Your website itself serves as a powerful marketing tool to promote your business.
 Regardless if you’re launching your first course or your hundredth, your website should be optimized to ensure an enjoyable user experience and include various elements designed to build trust and entice visitors to make a purchase, such as well-crafted product descriptions, high-quality photos, customer testimonials, your contact details (email address and/or phone number), clearly defined terms of service, etc.

-You may also want to consider adding a blog to your website as another form of content marketing to boost engagement and awareness of your brand.
-Although it’s best not to use your blog as an advertising platform, your blog articles can be related to your products and industry, serving to inform people in your target audience about topics that are likely to interest them.
+You may also want to consider adding a blog to your website as another form of content marketing, posting articles to boost engagement and awareness of your brand.
+Although it’s best not to use your blog as an advertising platform, your blog posts can be related to your products and industry, serving to inform people in your target audience about topics that are likely to interest them.

 11. Continue to work on improving your online course